antoniukoff/antoniukoff/README.md

 * Learning: I love advancing my skills in rendering techniques, modern C++ standards, game tools, and optimization.

 ### 🎉 Fun Fact
-When not coding, I'm gaming, brewing the perfect cup of coffee, playing guitar, or reading dystopian books.
+When not coding, I'm gaming, brewing the perfect cup of coffee, playing guitar, or benching 2 plates.

 ### 💡 Looking For
 Opportunities to innovate in-engine graphics and tool development, and optimization of existing codebases.